Mass. jail ending agreement deputizing staff as ICE agents

 A spokesperson for ICE’s Boston office didn’t respond to an email seeking comment.

+Lawyers for Civil Rights, a Boston group, said the sheriff’s decision comes after a state judge ruled in July that a lawsuit it filed challenging the sheriff’s authority to enter into the agreement could proceed.

-Laura Rotolo, of the American Civil Liberties Union of Massachusetts, said opponents have argued for years that the program wastes state taxpayer dollars by needlessly entangling local agencies with federal immigration enforcement.
+Laura Rotolo, of the American Civil Liberties Union of Massachusetts, said opponents have long argued that the agreements waste state taxpayer dollars by needlessly entangling local agencies with federal immigration enforcement.

 Massachusetts is the only state in New England where the contracts are in place; Barnstable County and the state Department of Corrections are the remaining entities with the agreements.